klogges5/capstone/README.md

 ## Instructions and Files <a name = "instructions"/>
-If you downloaded the History Data (2015-2019) from [Tankerkoenig](https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data) you can start with [DataRead](./DataRead.ipynb "DataRead Notebook").
-And have a look at the Data Structure section below.
+If you downloaded the History Data (2015-2019) from [Tankerkoenig](https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data) you can start on the beginning.
+There I loaded the files and reduced the dataset to a smaller number.
+The description of the used data structure you can find [below](#data).

 For better handling i have created a slice out off the data, one year of data has around 5 GB.
 So i collected only stations with PLZ beginning with 40.
 Loaded the data per year and saved the data for the few stations in a sql file for later use.
 The needed functions for loading and saving data and for getting a dataset for a special station i've put in [helper_functions](./helper_functions.py "helper").

-Therefore you can start directly with [DataPreparation](./DataPrep.ipnyb "DataPreparation Notebook") there i've done some data analysis and plottings with this data.
+If you don't want to download all the data you can run cell 1 for importing all relevant libraries and go directly to **DataAnalysis** section in the notebook and load the data from the sqllite there i've done some data analysis and plottings with this data.
 There i read the data from a sqllite database created before [prices_40.sql](./Data/prices_40.sql "SQL Data").
 The database consists of 2 tables `Prices` and `Stations`.

-The preparation and implementation for building a forecast model was done in the following notebook [Forecasting](./Forecasting.ipynb "Forecasting Notebook").
+The preparation and implementation for building a forecast model follows in the notebook.
+On my MacbookPro (10 GB RAM) it was not possible to calculate the different ARIMA models in a sequence, even I overwrite everytime the data from previous calculation and give back only the fitted ARIMA model and forecast.

 ## Discussion on the Project <a name = "discussion"/>
-You'll find a discussion of this Project in [Forecasting of Fuel prices in germany](./Forecasting%20of%20Fuel%20prices%20in%20germany.pdf "Blog post")
+You'll find a discussion of this Project in [Medium Post](https://medium.com/@joerg.meisterjahn/forecast-of-fuel-prices-in-germany-7cba2cfd015b)

 ### Data Structure of Tankerkoenig <a name = "data"/>